Commuter Track

 Online Orientation & Activities

-College exploration workshops, community-building socials, and interactive extracurricular activities are planned by UC Berkeley Pre-College student assistants and program staff to help you meet other students, make the most out of your time at Berkeley, and prepare you for your future college experience.
+College exploration workshops, community-building socials, and interactive extracurricular activities are planned by UC Berkeley Pre-College Scholars student assistants and program staff to help you meet other students, make the most out of your time at Berkeley, and prepare you for your future college experience.

 Read more about orientation and activities on our Help Center's Orientation and Activities page.